openstack/api-site/openstack-firstapp/doc/source/section3.rst

 ------------------

 Go ahead and delete the existing instances and security groups you created in previous sections.
-Remember; when components in the cloud aren't doing what you want them to do, just remove them and re-create something new.
+Remember, when instances in the cloud are no longer working, remove them and re-create something new.

 .. only:: libcloud